JuliaData/DataFrames.jl/sphinxdoc/source/getting_started.rst

 Installation
 ============
-The DataFrames library is a Julia library for working with with tabular data It is available through the Julia package system.
+The DataFrames library is a Julia library for working with with tabular data.
+It is available through the Julia package system.

 It can be installed using the command ``Pkg.add("DataFrames")``.